LudumDare/ludumdare.com/content/news/2021-09-20_gamemaker-sponsors-ld49.md

 +++
-title = "Ludum Dare partners with GameMaker Studio 2 to support Ludum Dare 49 Event" [extra] where = "London, Ontario" short_title = "GameMaker Studio 2 to support Ludum Dare 49 Event"
+title = "Ludum Dare 49 Event partners with GameMaker Studio 2 to make game creation more popular and accessible" [extra] where = "London, Ontario" short_title = "GameMaker Studio 2 to support Ludum Dare 49 Event"